Ep. 2·

 The inventory problem

-Dropsignal — the podcast billboard product — had a credibility gap.
+Dropsignal had a credibility gap.
 The marketing site said "thousands of digital screens" because we didn't actually know how many screens were in each market.
 That's the kind of thing you can get away with when nobody's looking, but we were about to start reaching out to real podcasters.
 "Thousands" wasn't going to cut it.

-So we built a pipeline into Vistar's DSP — the demand-side platform that connects to supply-side platforms across the country and gives you access to real screen inventory.
+So we built a pipeline into Vistar's DSP.
+That's the demand-side platform that connects to screen inventory across the country.
 Billboards, bar TVs, gym displays, gas station screens, office lobbies.
-Three tools, one afternoon, and suddenly we had real numbers for all 50 US markets.
+Three tools, one afternoon, and we had real numbers for all 50 US markets.
 New York: 26,914 screens.
 Nashville: 1,220.
 The placeholder copy was dead.

-Small bit of irony here: back at Clear Channel, I helped make our inventory available on Vistar's SSP — one of the first OOH companies to go programmatic.
-Now I'm on the other side of the transaction, buying that same kind of inventory through Vistar's DSP for Dropsignal.
-The infrastructure I helped stand up a decade ago is now the infrastructure I'm building on.
+Small bit of irony here.
+Back at Clear Channel Outdoor, I helped make our inventory available on Vistar's SSP.
+One of the first OOH companies to go programmatic.
+Now I'm on the other side of the transaction, buying that same inventory through Vistar's DSP.
+The infrastructure I helped stand up a decade ago is the infrastructure I'm building on.

 The week AI let us down